-Common sense dictates that the existence of an association-in-fact enterprise is oftentimes more readily proven by what it does rather than by an abstract analysis of its structure.
+Common sense dictates that the existence of an association-infact enterprise is oftentimes more readily proven by what it does rather than by an abstract analysis of its structure.
 Thus, the evidence used to prove the racketeering activity and the enterprise may coalesce.
 For definitions of "Interstate Commerce," "Foreign Commerce," and "Commerce," see Instruction Nos.
 1.39, 1.40, and 1.41.

 See United States v.
-Robertson, 115 S.Ct.
+Robertson, 115 S. Ct.
 1732, 1732-33 (1995), for the definition of "engaging in" interstate commerce, and United States v.
 Delgado, 401 F.3d 290, 297 (5th Cir.
 2005), for a discussion of "affecting" interstate commerce.
+The required nexus with interstate commerce is "minimal," and instrumentalities of interstate commerce, including pagers, telephones, and mobile phones, may be sufficient to affect interstate commerce.
+Delgado, 401 F.3d at 297 (citation omitted).

-The crimes considered "racketeering activity" are listed in 18 U.S.C. § 1961(1).
+The crimes considered "racketeering activity" are listed in 18 U.S.C.
+1961(1).